 Michelle’s parents were at her side advocating strongly for optimal care and pain management.
-Despite their advocacy and a state law designed to help patients make informed choices, she was never told that medications were available to her that would have eased her acute pain.
+Despite their advocacy and a California law designed to help patients make informed choices, she was never told that medications were available that would have eased her acute pain.

 This terrible story should never be repeated.
 That’s why Compassion & Choices has filed a groundbreaking lawsuit in Alameda Superior Court under the California Elder and Dependent Adult Abuse Act.
 The lawsuit seeks accountability from the hospice for its reckless failure to treat Michelle’s unrelieved agony as she approached death and for its failure to inform Michelle of her option to choose palliative sedation.

 Lawsuit: Nation’s largest hospice did not provide a young mother with a ‘peaceful death’

 By Bryce Newman

 November 19, 2010